-Because Mercury is an inferior planet – a planet that orbits the sun inside of Earth’s orbit – this world is often obscured in the light of the sun.
-But today – March 15, 2018 – Mercury swings out to its greatest eastern (evening) elongation.
+Because Mercury is an inferior planet – orbiting the sun inside Earth’s orbit – this world is often obscured in the light of the sun.
+But Mercury swings out to its greatest eastern (evening) elongation on March 15, 2018.
 That means Mercury reaches its greatest angular distance from the setting sun and stays out for a maximum time after sundown.